dsccommunity/TheDSCBook/manuscript/lcm-pull-server.md

                 }
 ```

 The difference is that, with a single configuration, _the server is expected to know what the configuration name is_, because the node supplied it at registration.
 So the server must store that in its database.
 For partials, the node must supply the configuration names, since each will have a unique checksum.
 There's actually intent behind the single-configuration check-in not including the configuration name, and it's so that the server, if it wants to, _can assign a different configuration than the one the client expected_.
 The native pull server feature in Windows doesn't do this, but Azure Automation's pull server _can_.
-The idea here is to be able to centrally supply a new configuration without having to tell the node.
+The idea here is to be able to supply a new, central configuration without having to tell the node.
 After all, the node shouldn't care - it should regard any MOF on the pull server as "authoritative" and just do what it says.

 The server responds with an HTTP 200, and a JSON response: